CGladwin/RayTracing-Directed-Study/README.md

 - add bound volume heirarchy
 - add Doxygen-style comments/documentation
 - containerize project with Docker
-- Build frontend that sends json (and linked obj files) to backend to render image
+- Build frontend that sends json (and linked obj files) to backend to render image (design frontend as single page application)

 The goal of this project is to become a backend of a web application that uses a web-gl framework to let users design a scene, then call the raytracer, hosted on a custom web server